n8n-io/n8n-docs/_snippets/integrations/builtin/credentials/google/enable-apis.md

-1. Access your [Google Cloud Console](https://console.cloud.google.com){:target=_blank .external-link}.
+1. Access your [Google Cloud Console - Library](https://console.cloud.google.com/apis/library){:target=_blank .external-link}.
+Make sure you're in the correct project.
-2. From the hamburger menu, select **APIs & Services > Library**.
-3. Search for and select the API(s) you want to enable.
+2. Search for and select the API(s) you want to enable.
 For example, for the Gmail node, search for and enable the Gmail API.
-5. Select **ENABLE**.
+3. Select **ENABLE**.